 The Outpatient PAD table only includes the section, "Discharge Coding and Care Received." with three columns of metrics.

-For more information on the entry, "other," see, What is "other?"
+For more information about the entry, "other, see: What is "other?"

 New Episode/Resumption of Episode